abseisu/seniorthesis/README.md

 ## Data Requirements (Critical)

 > **Important:** This project requires CRSP data accessed via WRDS.
 CRSP data is proprietary and not included in this repository.
+To obtain an educational CRSP license, I worked with Yale Library Services, which maintains a licensing partnership with the University of Pennsylvania.
+Researchers affiliated with an academic institution should be able to pursue access through their own university libraries in a similar manner.

 You must be able to: